Jason Priestley: Career

 In April 2013, Priestley appeared in Canadian Stage's production of Race, a David Mamet play, in Toronto at the Bluma Appel Theater.
 In 2015, Priestley starred alongside Gael García Bernal in Zoom, a comedy directed by Pedro Morelli that premiered at the Toronto International Film Festival.

 In May 2016, Priestley began starring in the Global TV Network comedy–drama series Private Eyes, in the role of Matt Shade, a former hockey player turned private detective.

 In August 2016, Priestley was inducted into Canada's Walk of Fame.

+From 2016 to 2018, Priestley starred opposite Molly Ringwald in Raising Expectations.
+In addition to starring in the series, Priestley directed several episodes.

 Jason Priestley was nominated for best lead actor in a comedy series for The Movie Network's Nova Scotia-filmed Call Me Fitz.